mesosphere/kudo-spark-operator/kudo-operator/docs/latest/submission.md

 Submitting Spark Applications
 ---

-In order to deploy your application to Kubernetes using Kudo Spark Operator, first you need to describe it as a Kubernetes object.
-To do that, you need to create a specification in `yaml` format, that will contain all the configuration required for the application.
+In order to deploy a Spark Application to Kubernetes using the KUDO Spark Operator, it should be described as a Kubernetes object.
+To do that, create a specification in `yaml` format with all the necessary configuration required for the application.

 Let's take a simple `SparkPi` application as an example.
 The `yaml` specification could be found here: [spark-pi.yaml](resources/spark-pi.yaml)